One of Victoria’s ‘hidden gems’ …

 The Cary Castle Mews is a cluster of 19th century wooden service buildings located on the southeast side of the Government House estate.
 The Mews consists of stables, a carriage house, a gaol, a root cellar, a wash house and a poultry house (part of which was later used as a gardener’s cottage).
 These onsite buildings have been used as support buildings to Government House since their construction in the 1870s.
 Thanks to the efforts of the Government House Foundation, some of the buildings have been rehabilitated and are now outfitted for the public to enjoy.

-The Tea House and Gift Shop is located in Butterworth Cottage and offers a chance for visitors to enjoy lunch, tea, pastries and other refreshments.
-Butterworth Cottage was originally built as a poultry barn and in the 1920s was partially adapted as a residence for the head gardener.
-In 2008, the Cottage underwent further rehabilitation in order to house the Tea House and Interpretive Centre.
-The Tea Room has become a popular destination for locals and tourists alike.
-Featuring daily soups, paninis, quiche and other delectables by the Executive Chef at Government House it is the perfect place for lunch, afternoon tea or refreshment during a walk around the Mews and gardens.
+The Tea Room is located in Butterworth Cottage and offers a chance for visitors to enjoy lunch, tea, pastries and other refreshments.
+Featuring daily soups, sandwiches, quiche and other delectable treats made by the Executive Chef at Government House, it’s the perfect place for lunch, afternoon tea or refreshment during a walk around the Mews and gardens.

 The newly expanded Costume Museum is located in the Carriage House and showcases a large variety of period pieces.
 From former Lieutenant Governors’ uniforms and Chatelaines’ dresses to an original butler’s uniform, the Museum takes visitors on a sartorial journey through the history of the Estate and Office of the Lieutenant Governor.
 These historical artifacts are from both the Government House collection and thanks to the generosity of several donors.
 Visitors to the Costume Museum will also see the historic Landau Carriage on display.
 In 1901, the Landau was used by the Duke and Duchess of York and Cornwall (later King George V and Queen Mary) on their tour of Victoria and Esquimalt.